 Epilogue.
-An update of events/activities about the organization that would add to student interest and instructor effectiveness is sometimes provided.
-Because the cases included in the text are current, additional events/activities often have not yet occurred.
+In many cases, an update of events/activities about the organization that would add to student interest and instructor effectiveness is provided.
+Because most of the cases included in the text are current, additional events/activities often have not yet occurred.
 Therefore, an epilogue is not always included.